 Lanzerac’s story throws back to 1692, thirteen years after the town of Stellenbosch was founded.
 The late David Rawdon, a legendary name in the South African hotel industry also known as the ‘Laird of Matjiesfontein’, purchased the property in 1958 and converted the farm into the hotel that has become synonymous with elegance, sophistication and offering a unique winelands experience.

 It has always been a splendid property but the restoration and refurb after the fire of 2017 has taken everything up a notch.
 The man behind the renovations, gardens, interior and exterior design is Con van der Colff, who together with his team has succeeded in creating a gorgeous re-imagining.
-The look and feel is a juxtaposition between a contemporary aesthetic and Cape Dutch architecture, celebrating a rich Cape heritage that pays homage to a bygone era.
+The look and feel is a juxtaposition of contemporary aesthetic and Cape Dutch architecture, celebrating a rich Cape heritage that pays homage to a bygone era.

 I stayed in Browns Cottage, # 209, a spacious suite complete with a private pool and garden edging onto the vineyards.
 All 53 rooms and suites at Lanzerac differ one to another and Con has clearly paid attention to the finest of details, right down to the bedside stationery.

 The first vines were planted on Lanzerac by the farms first owner, Isaac Schrijver, who named the farm Schoongezicht, meaning wonderful view.
 Lanzerac’s 1959 Pinotage was the first-ever commercially bottled wine of this variety and today, if you feel like splurging, don’t leave without a bottle of one of their finest in your bag, the Pionier.
 It costs around R975 a bottle and it’s that good.
 (For more about the iconic Lanzerac pinotage, read Emile Joubert’s interview with Lanzerac wine maker Wynand Lategan.)
 Book a leisurely wine tasting at the Tasting Room and sample the broad range of wines on offer (including the more inexpensive pinotage in case you were in a Pionier panic), with a generous cheese platter on the side.